mobb/databits_spr2019_eml_annotation/EML_2.2_annotations.md

 | `predicate` | `//annotation/propoertyURI`  |the "verb" in a statement | http://purl.obolibrary.org/obo/RO_0001025  |
 | `object` | `//annotation/valueURI` |"object" of the "verb"  | http://purl.obolibrary.org/obo/ENVO_00000097 |

-**When are IDs required?**
+**When are IDs required in the EML?**
-Annotations at the dataset, entity or attribute level presume that the parent element is the *subject*; hence, if an element has an annotation child, an id is required.
-Annotations at `eml/annotations` or `eml/additionalMetadata` will have subjects defined with a `references` attribute or `describes` element, so as for other internal EML references, an `id` is required.
+Annotations at the dataset, entity or attribute level presume that the parent element is the *subject*; hence, if an element has an annotation child, an id is required, so that the element can become the subject of the triple.
+Annotations using `eml/annotations` or `eml/additionalMetadata` will have subjects defined with a `references` attribute or `describes` element, so as for other internal EML references, an `id` is required.
 The EML-2.2 parser checks for an `id` attribute on the parent element if an annotation is present.

 **Labels**: It is recommended that the label field of the annotation is populated by the value from the preferred label field (`skos:prefLabel`) or label field (`rdfs:label`) from the referenced vocabulary.